AltinLab/mdaf3/README.md

 ```

 Batch apply a feature extraction method to all my AF3 jobs (with job names
-stored in a Polars DataFrame)
+stored in a Polars DataFrame)?
 ```python
 from pathlib import Path
 import polars as pl